daattali/beautiful-jekyll/_posts/2021-02-04-editDistance-post1.md

     S_{1}[1,..i] = vin{\bf{e}} \to vi{\bf{n}} = S_{1}[1,..,i-1]
 \end{align}

+If we are thinking about "gaps", deletion is the "inverse" operation of insertion.
+We now insert a "gap" at the end of $S_{2}$, this gap is paired with the $e$ at the end of $S_{1}$.

+Thus, with deletion the new indices as $(i-1,j)$.

-Now why might we delete?
+As an aside, why might we delete?
 Remember, the recursion depends on prior decisions.
 So if the last letter in $S_{1}[1,..,i-1]$ is the same as the last letter $S_{2}[1,..,j]$, then maybe we are willing to sacrifice a high cost deletion for a low cost exact match.

-Thus, with deletion the new indices as $(i-1,j)$.

 <b> Substitution or Exact Match </b>